Chart Color Schemes

 Woodend lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the Victorian State Government's Regional/LGA projections released in 2023, adjusted employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Looking ahead, significant population increase is forecasted for the top quartile of locations outside capital cities, with Woodend expected to expand by 2,455 persons to reach a total population of approximately 9,280 by 2041 based on aggregated SA2-level projections, reflecting an increase of 35.6% over the 17-year period.
+Looking ahead, significant population increases are forecasted in the top quartile of locations outside capital cities, with Woodend expected to expand by 2,466 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 35.1% in total over these 17 years.

 Frequently Asked Questions - Population